Program Purpose | Applicant Eligibility | Budget Restrictions | Application Process

-- Lead investigators on recommended projects will submit a project summary and detailed budget to InfoReady and upon final VPR approval will work with the Office of Sponsored Projects (OSP) to set-up a DSS account to access the seed funds.
+- Lead investigators on recommended projects will submit a project summary and detailed budget to InfoReady.
+After final VPR approval, the PI will work with the Office of Sponsored Projects (OSP) to set-up a DSS account to access the seed funds.

-- Assistant/Associate Deans of Research, or their equivalents, are expected to develop
+- Assistant/Associate Deans of Research, or their equivalents, will create a college-specific,

 - Aim/goal for utilization of seed funds.